GAMS-dev/gdxrrw/README.md

 For GDXRRW to work it must load shared libraries from the GAMS system directory.
 One common problem is a failure to find the GAMS system directory and these shared libraries.
 The `igdx` command can be used to show what GAMS system directory GDXRRW has found (`igdx()`) and to point GDXRRW to a particular GAMS system directory if so desired (`igdx(“/usr/local/gams/24.4.1”)`).
 Depending on your system setup, environment variables, and how you start R, GDXRRW may not need any help finding the GAMS system directory, but the `igdx` command allows this binding to be queried and customized if desired.

 The R `sessionInfo()` command tells you the version number of packages you have loaded, including gdxrrw.
-If you need SVN revision info, some commands print that, e.g. `rgdx(“?”)`.

 The help pages for the other GDXRRW functions include examples that you can run to quickly verify your system is working.